bhasfire/TXISMerchStore/README.md

 ## Contributing

 We welcome contributions to the Texas Iron Spikes Merchandise Store.
 Please read our contribution guidelines before submitting a pull request.

-## Contact

-For any additional questions or comments, please contact the Texas Iron Spikes organization directly.

 ---